 As of June 30, 2021, there are 19 states where recreational marijuana is legal.
 Medicinal marijuana or CBD oil is legal in an additional 28 states.
 According to a 2019 National Survey on Drug Use by the US Dept. of Health and Human Services, 46 percent of adults in the USA have used marijuana.

 The use of marijuana — or at least the discussion surrounding it — is becoming less of a taboo topic across the U.S. We’re seeing states become much more liberal with how they view the use of cannabis.
-In addition, we’re seeing more athletes admitting to anecdotally using marijuana to improve performance, support recovery, and even help consume their goal calories.
+More athletes use marijuana to improve performance, support recovery and even help consume their goal calories.
+So that begs the question: does marijuana help improve athletic performance?

-This got us thinking, does marijuana help in the way some athletes have purported?
-This article will dive into what cannabis actually is and how it effects the body, where it currently stands with the World Anti Doping Agency (WADA), and what science says about its use and lifting weights.
+This article will dive into what cannabis actually is, how it affects the body, where it currently stands with the World Anti Doping Agency (WADA), and what science says about its use and lifting weights.

 Background of Cannabis or Marijuana

 Cannabis, also known as marijuana (among other names), is a psychoactive drug from the cannabis plant.
 There are three types of cannabis plants: Cannabis Sativa, Cannabis Indica, and Cannabis Ruderalis.

 The cannabis plant originates from Central and South Asia, and its first use dates way before Western Society began using this psychoactive drug.
 To provide a brief history of cannabis, its first documented use was in 2727 B.C. with Chinese Emperor Shen Nung.
 Since then, there have been multiple accounts and suggestions of Egyptian mummies having cannabis fragments buried with them.
 In addition, some historians believe that the ancient drug ‘soma’ was actually cannabis as we know it today.